Stefano Gualeni: Book chapters

+Ludography

 Playable academic works

 Stefano is a philosopher who designs games videogames and a game designer who is passionate about philosophy.
 Although his academic work largely takes the form of texts, he also designs virtual experiences that have the specific objective of disclosing thought experiments and ideas in ways that are interactive and negotiable (and perhaps even playful).

 The following are part of his ongoing 'playable philosophy' project: